-This annex provides options and configurations of MPLS-TP that allow consistent operations with other transport technologies defined by the ITU-T. MPLS-TP is a Connection-Oriented Packet Switched (CO-PS) technology and therefore can be modelled using [ITU-T G.805].
+Deployment of MPLS TP in PTN applications allow consistent operations that result in operational behaviour that is consistent with other transport technologies defined by the ITU-T. MPLS-TP is a Connection-Oriented Packet Switched (CO-PS) technology and therefore can be modelled by using [ITU-T G.805].

-Equal Cost Multi-Path (ECMP) is not used with point-to-point and point-to-multipoint LSPs as described in [IETF tp-dp].
+Equal Cost Multi-Path (ECMP) is not used with point-to-point and point-to-multipoint LSPs as described in [IETF RFC 5960].